griffithlab/griffithlab.org/pages/team.md

 {% include team_member member_name="Avi" full_name="Avinash Ramu, MSc" bio='Avi was a Bioinformatician at the McDonnell Genome Institute.
 He made major contributions to the Genome Modeling System, regtools, and others.
 He is currently a PhD student at Washington University.' image='/assets/img/team/avi_ramu.jpg' role='Bioinformatician' %}

-{% include team_member member_name="Peter" full_name="Peter Ronning" bio='Peter is first year graduate student in the Molecular Genetics and Genomics program.
-Peter grew up in a suburb of Minneapolis and majored in Biochemistry at the University of Minnesota.
-After graduation, he worked for two years at the Broad Institute.' image="/assets/img/team/peter_ronning.jpg" role="Graduate Student" %}

 {% include team_member member_name="Nick" full_name="Nick Spies, BSc" bio='Nick is an MD candidate at Washington University School of Medicine.
 He graduated from WUSTL in 2014 with a degree in genomics and computational biology.
 Since 2013, Nick has been working in the lab on projects that hope to bridge the gap between research and medicine.
 These include DGIdb, CIViC, and multiple cancer sequencing projects.
 He is focused on expanding the applications of clinical sequencing, and hopes to continue this work throughout his career.' image='/assets/img/team/nicholas_spies.jpg' role='Medical Student/MA' %}

 {% include team_member member_name="Lee" full_name="Lee Trani, BSc" bio='Lee is a research technician at the McDonnell Genome Institute at Washington University in Saint Louis.
 His primary focus is data quality analysis and manual review of variants for cancer investigations.
 He is also involved with developing scripts to automate pipelines and procedures for the quality control production group.' image="/assets/img/team/lee_trani.jpg" role="Research Technician" %}

 {% include team_member member_name="Alex" full_name="Alex Wagner, PhD" bio='Dr. Wagner is an Instructor in the <a href="https://oncology.wustl.edu/people/faculty/faculty_stemcell.html">Divison of Oncology</a> at the Washington University School of Medicine and a National Human Genome Research Institute <a href="../WagnerK99">K99 Scholar</a>.
 His research interests are in facilitating the interpretation of genomic variants in a clinical context.
 Alex is a leader of the Global Alliance for Genomics and Health (GA4GH) <a href="https://ga4gh-gks.github.io/variant_representation.html">Variant Representation group</a>, and is co-director of the <a href="http://cancervariants.org">Variant Interpretation for Cancer Consortium</a> (VICC).
 He leads development of the VICC <a href="https://docs.cancervariants.org">meta-knowledgebase</a> and the <a href="http://dgidb.org">Drug Gene Interaction Database</a>.
 Alex is also a primary contributor to other projects centered on interpretations of genomic variants, including the <a href="http://civicdb.org">CIViC knowledgebase</a>, the <a href="http://docm.info">Database of Curated Mutations</a>, and the <a href="https://bioconductor.org/packages/release/bioc/html/GenVisR.html">Genomic Visualizations in R</a> toolkit.
 He also led the discovery of WNT-signaling activation as a <a href="../RelapsedSCLC_paper/">recurrent mechanism of acquired chemoresistance</a> in relapsed Small Cell Lung Cancers.' image="/assets/img/team/alex_wagner.jpg" role="Instructor in Medicine" %}

-{% include team_member member_name="Jace" full_name="Jace Webster" bio='Jace is a graduate student in the Human and Statistical Genetics program at Washington University in St. Louis.
-He received his undergraduate training at Brigham Young University, where he studied Molecular Biology and Bioinformatics.
-He is currently doing a rotation in the Griffith Lab, working on single cell RNA analysis projects.' image='/assets/img/team/jace_webster.jpg' role='Rotation Student' %}

 {% include team_member member_name="Alex_W" full_name="Alex Wollam" bio='Alex is currently pursuing a degree in Computer Science Engineering at the Ohio State University.
 Alex is working on software development for <a href="https://github.com/griffithlab/pVAC-Tools">pVACtools</a>.
 Alex is currently on his third summer internship with the lab.' image='/assets/img/team/alex_wollam.jpg' role='Intern' %}